-- \$44,468 median household income (2008 dollars), about average for the city of Los Angeles but low for the county - In Los Angeles County, Canoga Park, Sun Valley and Long Beach have the most similar household incomes. - The percentages of households that earn \$20,000 to \$40,000 and \$20,000 or less are high for the county.
+- \$52,456 median household income (2008 dollars), about average for the city of Los Angeles and about average for the county - In Los Angeles County, Baldwin Park, North El Monte and Unincorporated Catalina Island have the most similar household incomes. - The percentage of households earning \$20,000 or less is high for the county.